lsandig/Kirstine.jl/paper/paper.md

 only four deal with nonlinear regression models, and all of them have to make a tradeoff between speed and flexibility.
 With MC integration,
-thousands of information matrices have to be computed for one evaluation of the objective function.
+thousands of information matrices, each built from $K$ Jacobian matrices $\mathrm{D}_{\theta}\mu$, have to be computed for one evaluation of the objective function.
-These matrix operations are a performance bottleneck, since function arguments in `R` are passed by value.
+In `R`,
+these matrix-valued functions are a performance bottleneck since each call has to allocate new matrix objects.
 To avoid the memory overhead,
 package authors can implement internals in `C` and pass around pointers to pre-allocated matrices.
 However,
-this requires the users to be proficient in `C` in order to supply the Jacobian matrices $\mathrm{D}_{\theta}\mu$ of their models.
+this requires the users to be proficient in `C` in order to supply the Jacobian matrices of their models.
 Consequently,
 packages either just accept the slowdown [@masoudi-2020-icaod],